 Environment¶

 U-Boot configuration and startup behaviour is defined in its environment and therein held variables.
-While the environment’s default values are pre-defined in source, these setteings and values can be overwritten by editing the respecitive variables, either for short term till the next reboot or permantly by writing the changed values into area in the permanent memory (NVM: NAND or eMMC).
-Which in turn will loaded at boot time.
+While the environment’s default values are pre-defined in the U-Boot source code, these settings and values can be overwritten by editing the respecitive variables, either for short term till the next reboot or permantly by writing the changed values into area in the permanent memory (NVM: NAND or eMMC).
+Which in turn will be loaded at boot time.

 Comprehensive description of these features is available in the The U-Boot Documentation, there specifically in the Environment Variables section.